ronnie-rios/context-demo/README.md

 ## Questions?
 Comments?
 If you have any questions, feedback, or suggestions, please feel free to reach out to me via email at ronniemarkrios@gmail.com.
 You can also open an issue on the project's repository on GitHub here.
+I had a lot of fun creating this project, writing about React Context, and explaining it to new developers

+##  Why the naming conventions?
+- the data and variable names were written as generic as possible in the `context.jsx` file, feel free to name them around the data resource you would be using.
+-  The `Layer` components are named  to show you will have access to global state no matter where the component exists in the component tree.
+- I don't have any rhyme or reason why I set the intial value to `kangaroos`.